If you’re reading this, I assume that you’re ready to learn how to start a podcast. Well, you’re reading the right article, friend.

 The Best Podcast Microphone

 Your podcast and your listeners deserve the best sound quality that you can provide.
-If you want crisp vocals for your podcast, I recommend that you purchase the Audio Technica AT2020 podcasting microphone.
-The professional studio-quality sound that you get for under $100 makes the Audio Technica AT2020 the best podcast microphone.
+If you want crisp vocals for your podcast, I recommend that you purchase the Blue Yeti podcasting microphone.
+The professional studio-quality sound that you get for under $200 makes the Blue Yeti the best podcast microphone.
 It offers big value for the price with four sensitivity pattern options (cardioid, omnidirectional, figure-8 or bidirectional, and stereo).

 The Best Audio Interface for Podcasting

 You will need a way to record your voice (and other sound effects) on your computer (especially if you’re planning to use a non-USB microphone with an XLR cord).
 This will require a USB audio interface that will connect your microphone to your computer.
-The best audio interface for podcasting is the Focusrite Scarlett 6i6.
-The Scarlett 6i6 will give you the option to plug in two microphones if you need to record vocals for an in-person co-host or guest!
+The best audio interface for podcasting is the Focusrite Scarlett 8i6.
+The Scarlett 8i6 gives you the option to plug in two microphones if you need to record vocals for an in-person co-host or guest!